gautham-nookala/students/README.md

 ## Running the Scripts

-3. Run the combined script to view both computations, or use individual scripts for specific calculations:
+3. Run the combined script to view both computations, or use individual scripts for specific calculations in `/src` directory:

    - To view both computations: